A practical framework for analyzing high-dimensional QKD setups

+Next, we combine our method with the idea of subspace postselection \cite{Doda_2021}, to harness both the improved key rate in the low-noise regime without sacrificing key generation in the high-noise regime due to excessive error correction.We illustrate our findings in Figure \ref{fig:Figure2} and observe that subspace postselection significantly enhances noise resistance and enables nonnegative key rates in high-noise regimes.

+Beyond asymptotic key rates, our method extends to the finite-size regime.
+In our companion paper~\cite{Kanitschar_2025}, we establish finite-size security against both collective and coherent attacks in HD-QKD and show convergence to the asymptotic rates presented here.
+Moreover, we demonstrate the versatility of our method by establishing the security of variable-length HD-QKD protocols, which significantly enhance the expected key rates and improve the protocol's practicality.

-\textbf{Discussion.---} To summarise, we set out to overcome the constraints of high-dimensional QKD by unlocking high-dimensional protocols without the need for mutually unbiased measurements or SDP optimization.
-We derive a general framework based on analytic SDP duals for efficient key rate estimation and propose a family of witnesses suitable for time-bin or frequency-bin photonic setups.
-The speed of our method is basically dimension-independent, which unlocks high dimensions that remain inaccessible with numerical techniques.
-To our surprise, based on the same data, the operators employed for demonstration purposes already outperform standard techniques that have additional measurement capabilities and feature key rates comparable to the full SDP in dimensions where the latter is still computationally accessible.
-This was achieved without thorough witness optimization which hints that further improvement is possible.
-We believe that this solves a key critical issue in quantum communication, for the first time harnessing the full potential of genuinely high-dimensional entangled states in quantum key distribution with feasible measurement settings.
+\textbf{Discussion.---} To summarise, we set out to overcome the constraints of high-dimensional QKD by unlocking high-dimensional protocols without the need for mutually unbiased measurements or (infeasible) SDP optimization.
+We derive a general framework based on semi-analytic SDP duals for efficient key rate estimation and propose a family of witnesses suitable for time bin or frequency-bin photonic setups.
+The speed of our method scales well with increasing dimensions, which unlocks high dimensions that remain inaccessible using established purely numerical convex optimization approaches \cite{Araujo_2022, Coles_2016, Winick_2018}, meeting the demands of experimental capabilities.
+We show that, based on the same data, the operators employed for demonstration purposes already outperform standard techniques with additional measurement capabilities \cite{Sheridan_2010, Doda_2021} and feature key rates comparable to the full SDP in dimensions where the latter is still computationally accessible.
+We believe this solves a key critical issue in quantum communication, for the first time harnessing the full potential of genuinely high-dimensional entangled states in quantum key distribution with feasible measurement settings.
 The protocol considered for illustration is directly implementable in all higher-dimensional setups based on interfering neighboring bins, and we expect experimental demonstrations very soon.

-The obvious next step will be to go from asymptotic key rates to a finite key analysis, to which our min-entropy-based formulation is already very amendable.
+Additionally, in our companion paper \cite{Kanitschar_2025}, we demonstrated the finite-size security under coherent attacks for high-dimensional QKD protocols and extended those results to variable-length HD-QKD protocols, illustrating how our method provides the first full security analysis for a practical and competitive high-dimensional quantum communication protocol.

 \onecolumngrid